Dakar Fashion Week returns to the baobab forest to promote "inclusive" fashion - ExBulletin

+Dakar Fashion Week returns to the baobab forest to promote “inclusive” fashion

-DAKAR, December 19 (Reuters) – At the foot of a towering baobab tree outside Dakar, the capital of Senegal, cameras flashed in the dim light on Saturday as Najeebah Samuel, 20, walked down the podium to applause enthusiastic.
+DAKAR: At the foot of a towering baobab tree outside Dakar, the capital of Senegal, on Saturday cameras flashed in the waning twilight as 20-year-old Najeebah Samuel descended the podium to enthusiastic applause.

 Born with cerebral palsy, Samuel, 20, was the first of two dozen models of all shapes and sizes to parade during the 19th edition of Dakar Fashion Week, held this weekend under the dual theme of inclusion and sustainability.